OpenDSA/OpenDSA/RST/source/Glossary.rst

       main memory and disk space constraints |---| and the time allowed to perform each subtask.

+   root
+      In a tree, the topmost :term:`node` of the tree.
+All other nodes in the tree are :term:`descendants` of the root.

    runtime stack
       The place where an :term:`activation record` is stored when a subroutine is called during a program's runtime.